Hurricane Laura further strains FEMA in disaster-filled year

 The concern about leadership vacancies isn’t new under a president who has said he prefers “acting” officials who can be easily removed and there are many throughout the Department of Homeland Security, which oversees FEMA.

-A FEMA report on 2017 — which included hurricanes Harvey, Irma and Maria and was the most expensive in U.S. history — noted that staff shortages hindered the agency’s response.
+A FEMA report on 2017 noted that staff shortages hindered the agency’s response to the series of storms that included hurricanes Harvey, Irma and Maria.
 It has made efforts to address the issue, but its training academy was forced to shut down for months this year because of COVID-19.

 Reaves, the president of Local 4060 of the American Federation of Government Employees, said there are hundreds of open jobs, including for the people whose duties include evaluating damage from hurricanes and approving contracts for recovery.
 He cited the slow-process of conducting background checks and competition from private companies seeking to lure away FEMA workers, among other factors.